Pinkerton: Dr. Seuss Sales Bonanza Shows Why Wokeness Will Lose

 In fact, in the case of Dr. Seuss, Americans have been actively defending their right to read.
 In the days after Dr. Seuss’ cancellation, his books soared to the top of Amazon’s best-seller list; indeed, as the Associated Press reported on March 11, Dr. Seuss sold 1.2 million books in the first week after the partial cancellation, more than quadruple the total from the week before.

 Okay, so what about the specific banned Dr. Seuss books?
 They’ve been selling, too.
-As of March 19 on Amazon, one of the forbidden works, And to Think That I Saw It on Mulberry Street, was selling for more than $200, and some prices have been much higher.
+As of March 20 on Amazon, one of the forbidden works, And to Think That I Saw It on Mulberry Street, was selling for $200, and some prices have been much higher.
 The sudden high price is perhaps the result of Amazon’s algorithm reacting to the sudden surge in demand, although one can’t rule out a little opportunistic price-gouging.
 In any case, such high prices for Dr. Seuss send a clear signal to the crookedly entrepreneurial, and so counterfeiters will soon spring into action.
 Already, in fact, it’s easy to find dubious PDF versions on the web.
 We should note, of course, that such sites come with a strong warning of Buyer Beware.
 And yet at the same time, it seems readily apparent that human curiosity—combined with human greed and the willingness to flout copyright laws—will make sure that the entire Dr. Seuss canon will always be available.

 We can observe, incidentally, that much the same thing happened after the HBO Max streaming service pulled the 1939 classic Gone With The Wind; DVD sales soared.
 And the same sales spike held true for lesser films threatened with cancellation, such as Disney’s Swiss Family Robinson.
 Indeed, even sales of humble Mr. Potato Head jumped 70,000 percent in the wake of the news that Mr. P. would soon be emasculated.